 - How did the G-Force exhibit failure? - Did it fail in the middle of an operation? - Were there any unusal sounds that accompanied the failure? - Is the E-Stop disengaged?
 If it is engaged, reset it by turning it carefully clockwise (don't pull the E-Stop!). - Was main power to the G-Force interrupted? - Refer to Table 5-3.
 Is the Multi-color LED on the Slide or Pendant Handle lit?
 If yes, what is the color? - Does the screen on the Slide or Pendant Handle display a Fault Code?
 If yes, refer to 5-4 to 5-6. - Do you have wired or wireless access to the Smart Connect User Interface?
 If yes, record any Fault Codes observed in the Fault Log.
 This can be done without login. - Can you log in as Admin on the Smart Connect User Interface?
 If yes, access the Program Menu and Service Menu.
-Refer to The Service Menu, and test the applicable functions of the G-Force, including Handle Status, Hoist Status and I/O Status.
+Refer to Accessing the Service Menu with the Smart Connect User Interface, and test the applicable functions of the G-Force, including Handle Status, Hoist Status and I/O Status.